 The Solution: A Modern Replacement for Nesting Material

 After cleaning up many broken eggs, I decided to experiment with materials to create a soft nest base that would be easy to clean and impossible to move.
 I wondered if it could work to line the nesting boxes in thick astroturf.

-Thin mini-golf type putting-green turf might work for providing a base underneath a straw nest, but I was curious about experimenting with astroturf as the only nesting material provided, so I purchased a few square feet of thick synthetic turf.
+I was curious about experimenting with astroturf as the only nesting material provided, so I purchased a few square feet of thick synthetic turf.
 The turf I used for my coop is about 1.5″ deep, very dense, and soft to the touch.
 Buy it by the square foot here.
 Thin outdoor carpet style turf that putting greens use is easier to find, but I didn’t think it would cushion enough or simulate natural bedding.

 When I initially introduced the new synthetic bedding the hens briefly revolted, however placing wooden eggs in the center of each newly bedded nest and blocking off the alternate area they were nesting in during their protest resulted in total success.

 When I first penned this article, I’d been using the mats as nest liner for 8 weeks and was immediately pleased with the result.
 We were able to clean them easily by removing the mats and smacking them against the side of the coop like a rug.
 This removes the vast majority of debris.
 The soft mats have completely ended egg-loss that had been caused by eggs bumping boards under scattered straw nesting material.
-I expect cleaning up tougher messes will involve just a brief soak in a bucket and hosing off (read on to learn more bout how I routinely clean mine)
+I expect cleaning up tougher messes will involve just a brief soak in a bucket and hosing off (read on to learn more about how I routinely clean mine)

 Here’s How I Made my Easy Clean Nesting Boxes:

 I hoped the thick pile would feel enough like natural grass that the chickens would adapt to it without needing additional nesting material: